-atoms: indicates which atoms are excited when a canonical ensemble is employed (the default is all).
-It is analogous to modes (explained below) but for a canonical ensemble.
+atoms: is analogous to modes (explained below) but for a canonical ensemble.
+It indicates the atoms that are excited when a canonical ensemble is employed (the default is all).

 etraj: can be employed along with microcanonical sampling and is the energy (in kcal/mol) of the accelerated dynamics simulations.
-This can be a single value (200) or a range, in which case the energy is randomly selected in the given energy range:
+This can be a single value (200) or a range, in which case the energy is randomly selected in the given energy range (200-300 for instance).

-etraj 200-300

-If etraj is not specified, the program automatically employs the following range of energies: $[16.25 \times (s-1) - 46.25 \times (s-1)]$ kcal/mol, where s is the number of vibrational degrees of freedom of the system.
+If etraj is not specified, the program automatically employs the following range of energies: $[16.25 \times (s - 1) - 46.25 \times (s - 1)]$ kcal/mol, where s is the number of vibrational degrees of freedom of the system.
 The values 16.25 and 46.25 have been determined from the formic acid results and making use of RRK theory.
 Those are the initial values of etraj, but the program automatically adjusts the range to obtain at least 60% reactivity at the boundaries.

-factorflipv: using the default options, trajectories are terminated after 500 fs or the time specified by the user (see the fs keyword below) or when there is one interatomic distance, r{ij} , that reaches 5 times its value at time equals zero (i.e., at the initial conditions of the trajectory).
+factorflipv: using the default options, trajectories are terminated after 500 fs (see the fs keyword) or when there is one interatomic distance, r{ij} , that reaches 5 times its value at time equals zero (i.e., at the initial conditions of the trajectory).
 Using this option, the trajectories are propagated during 500 fs (or during the simulation time specified using the keyword fs).
 In addition, a change in the atomic velocities is applied when the following relationship is fulfilled: